 A recent report by McKinsey compellingly summarises the potential of digitisation for the industry:

-Digitization could enable apparel companies to achieve a step change in performance, transform to a customer-centric operating model, and create transparency throughout their global supply chains.
-Digitization will be the next sourcing country.
+Digitisation could enable apparel companies to achieve a step change in performance, transform to a customer-centric operating model, and create transparency throughout their global supply chains.
+Digitisation will be the next sourcing country.

-McKinsey Apparel CPO Survey 2017, ‘The apparel sourcing caravan’s next stop: Digitization’, McKinsey Apparel, Fashion & Luxury Group, September 2017
+McKinsey Apparel CPO Survey 2017, ‘The apparel sourcing caravan’s next stop: Digitisation’, McKinsey Apparel, Fashion & Luxury Group, September 2017